The Asymptotically Safe Standard Model: From quantum gravity to dynamical chiral symmetry breaking: Fixed-point Higgs potential and the properties of the ASSM fixed point

-The eigenvector $\bar\omega^{(1)}$ of the most relevant direction with the eigenvalue $\theta_1=-1.93$ has the largest overlap with the highest-order coupling, that is with $\lambda_{N_\textrm{Max}}$.
-In the present case with a flat effective potential this is expected and almost required: in a Taylor expansion this is arranged (for small enough fields) by a cancellation between all monomials, leading to relatively large Taylor coefficients which trigger the observed relevance ordering.
-Moreover, this cancellation is solely due to the most relevant direction, which accordingly cannot be close to a polynomial, and hence features growing Taylor coefficients.
-Accordingly, a necessary (though not sufficient) condition for the global existence of the present solution is the convergence of the Taylor coefficients.
-This is well observed in the present high-order Taylor expansion and is concisely depicted in the convergence of the respective eigenfunction $\varphi_1(\bar\rho)$ in \Cref{Fig:Eigenfunctionstheta1}.
+The eigenvector $\bar\omega^{(1)}$ of the most relevant direction with the eigenvalue $\theta_1=-1.93$ has the largest overlap with the highest-order coupling, that is with $\lambda_{\Phi,N_\textrm{max}}$.
+We emphasise that in the present case with a flat effective potential this is expected and almost required: in a Taylor expansion this is arranged (for small enough fields) by a cancellation between all monomials, leading to relatively large Taylor coefficients which trigger the observed relevance ordering.
+Indeed, this is confirmed within a comparison of the global solution $\varphi_1(\bar\rho)$ in \labelcref{eq:Kummersol}, which is not a polynomial, and hence features growing Taylor coefficients.
+Indeed, the high-order Taylor expansion approaches the global solution \labelcref{eq:Kummersol} as depicted in \Cref{Fig:Eigenfunctionstheta1}.
 There we also depict the reliability regime of the Higgs fixed-point potential with the vertical lines as defined in \labelcref{eq:Reliu}.
-Moreover, we also use the ratio of the highest-order coefficients, $r_{\varphi_1}(N_\textrm{max}) = |v^{(1)}_{N_\textrm{max}-1}/v^{(1)}_{N_\textrm{max}}|$ for an estimate of the $N_\textrm{max}$-dependence of the convergence radius for $\varphi_1$.
-Similarly to $r_u$, it grows with $N_\textrm{max}$ and settles quickly at $r_{\varphi_1}\approx 30$, which is also our estimate for $N_\textrm{max}\to \infty$.
-This quick saturation is different to the steadily rising $r_u$.
-However, in combination, this suggests a freezing in of the convergence radius at a large $\rho_\textrm{max}$.
-The highly interesting and relevant question of the global solution and that of a good analytic fit goes beyond the scope of the present work and will be discussed elsewhere.

-To conclude the study of the ASSM fixed point potential, we analysed the potential at a fixed field value $\bar\rho\subset\left[0,\bar\rho_\textrm{max}\right]$ as a function of the expansion order $N_\textrm{max}$.
-The functional behaviour is roughly given by $1/N_\textrm{max}$ for any $\bar\rho$ chosen and thus the potential value in the $N_{\textrm{max}}\to \infty$ limit is compatible with zero.
-This provides further evidence that the fixed-point potential is indeed converging towards a flat potential with two relevant directions.
+We could have defined a reliability regime analogously to \labelcref{eq:Reliu} by simply substituting $\Delta u^*(\bar\rho)\to \varphi_i(\bar\rho)$ and ${\cal D}\,\left(\Delta u^*(\bar\rho)\right)$ with $ \labelcref{eq:Dvarphi}$.
+A more conservative estimate arises from using the reliability regime of the Taylor expansion of $\Delta u^*(\bar\rho)$.
+Evidently, the latter leads to a smaller reliability regime since $\Delta u^*(\bar\rho)\to 0$ and the denominator in \labelcref{eq:Reliu} is vanishing in the large $N_\textrm{max}$ limit, apart from the absolute convergence of the fixed-point equation.
+Hence, we resort to the reliability estimates from the potential throughout as a conservative estimate.